-San Francisco's original PEI plan included a Holistic Wellness Initiative that was adapted from a model of best practices developed for San Francisco's Native American population (i.e., the Holistic System of Care for Native Americans in an Urban Environment).
+San Francisco's original PEI plan included a Holistic Wellness Initiative that was adapted from a model of best practices developed for San Francisco's Native American population (i.e., the Holistic System of

+Care for Native Americans in an Urban Environment).
 The Holistic Wellness Initiative, designed to meet the cultural and linguistic needs of other underserved populations focused on increasing: 1) participants' problem-solving capacity and accountability for personal wellness; 2) knowledge about the early symptoms of potentially severe and disabling mental illness; and 3) inter-dependence and social connections within families and communities.
 San Francisco's holistic wellness work has not only been influential in reaching underserved communities, but has also helped reduce barriers to access.

 Our community planning efforts have prompted us to utilize available MHSA resources more effectively to further reduce disparities to service access.
-By broadening the Holistic Wellness Initiative to the Population-Focused Mental Health Promotion service category, we are more intentional about San Francisco's focus on underserved and priority populations, including: 1) racial/ethnic populations; 2) gay, lesbian, transgender and questioning individuals; 3) socially isolated older adults; and 4) homeless individuals.
+By broadening the Holistic Wellness Initiative to the Population-Focused Mental Health Promotion service category, SF MHSA is more intentional about San Francisco's focus on underserved and priority populations, including: 1) racial/ethnic populations; 2) gay, lesbian, transgender and questioning individuals; 3) socially isolated older adults; and 4) homeless individuals.
 This service category has allowed us to assess MHSA services more comprehensively, avoid duplication, and promote cultural congruency and competence.
-In addition, population-focused mental health promotion services are centered on acknowledging the healing practices, ceremonies and rituals of diverse communities, with an emphasis on understanding the cultural context first and working in partnership with programs to design culturally relevant and appropriate services.
+In addition, population-focused mental health promotion services are centered on acknowledging the healing practices, ceremonies and rituals of diverse communities, with an emphasis on understanding the cultural context first and working in partnership with programs to design culturally relevant and responsive services.
 Programs also honor participants' cultural backgrounds and practices of mental health while also making available a variety of services centered on non-clinical support.
 Like other PEI programs, this service area centers on raising awareness about mental health, reducing stigma, intervening early, and increasing access to services.
-And what differentiates this cohort of programs from other PEI programs is that it concentrates its efforts on very specific groups, based upon ethnicity, culture, age, sexual orientation, and homelessness.
+And what differentiates this cohort of programs from other PEI programs is that it concentrates its efforts on very specific groups, based upon ethnicity, culture, age, gender identity/sexual orientation, and the under-housed.
+SF MHSA has supported this network of grassroots Mental Health Promotion and Early Intervention programs reaching 25,000 people each year from underserved communities.